-NAIVI⊏.
-CONTACT NUMBER.

-In the absence of the Chair of Gover this school is: nors, the Vice Chair should be contacte ed.
-The Vice Chair in
+In the absence of the Chair of Governors, the Vice Chair should be contacted.
+The Vice Chair in this school is:

-NAME: CONTACT NUMBER:
+NAME: CONTACT NUMBER: Lisa Toye 01707 888100

 The person to whom an allegation is first reported should take the matter seriously and keep an open mind.
 S/he should not investigate or ask leading questions if seeking clarification; it is important not to make assumptions.
 Confidentiality should not be promised and the person should be advised that the concern will be shared on a 'need to know' basis only.